Gnosticism: Jesus as Gnostic saviour

 Jesus is identified by some Gnostics as an embodiment of the supreme being who became incarnate to bring gnōsis to the earth, while others adamantly denied that the supreme being came in the flesh, claiming Jesus to be merely a human who attained enlightenment through gnosis and taught his disciples to do the same.
-Others believed Jesus was divine, although did not have a physical body, reflected in the later Docetist movement.
+Others believed that Jesus was divine but did not have a physical body, reflected in the later Docetist movement.
 Among the Mandaeans, Jesus was considered a mšiha kdaba or "false messiah" who perverted the teachings entrusted to him by John the Baptist.
 Still other traditions identify Mani, the founder of Manichaeism, and Seth, third son of Adam and Eve, as salvific figures.

 Development

 Three periods can be discerned in the development of Gnosticism: